Our attorneys have been assisting the Orange County and Southern California communities for over 35 years.

 Types of Compensation Available to Injured Plaintiffs

 A plaintiff in an injury case can receive two types of compensation: compensatory damages that exist to repay a plaintiff for his or her losses resulting from a defendant’s negligence, and punitive damages the court imposes to punish severely negligent or intentionally dangerous defendants.
 While some compensatory damages are straightforward and simply repay losses, others are more difficult to calculate.

 Types of Compensatory Damages:

 - Lost income.
 If an injury forced you to miss work in order to recover, you can claim compensation for the wages lost at that time.

 - Medical expenses.
 A plaintiff can claim compensation for all expenses related to medical treatment resulting from a negligent act.
 It’s crucial for the plaintiff to have proof that his or her medical bills resulted from the defendant’s actions and not some other cause.

 - Property damage.
 If the defendant’s negligent act damaged or destroyed the plaintiff’s personal property, the plaintiff can sue for the costs of replacing or repairing those items.

 - Pain and suffering.
 The jury will consider testimony from expert witnesses and the overall state of the plaintiff following his or her accident to award an appropriate amount to compensate physical pain, mental distress, and emotional suffering resulting from a defendant’s negligence.

 Depending on the severity of the plaintiff’s injuries, these damages can be substantial.
 Although there is no hard and fast rule for calculating pain and suffering damages, they are generally greater than the victim’s medical expenses proportionate to the severity of the injury.
 For example, a plaintiff who suffered a broken wrist will receive far less in pain and suffering damages than a plaintiff who suffered a broken spine and subsequent paraplegia.
-If you or a loved one were recently injured in an accident and are looking to learn more about what types of compensation you may be owed, speak to one of our experienced Orange County personal injury attorneys today.
+If you or a loved one were recently injured in an accident and are looking to learn more about what types of compensation you may be owed, speak to one of our experienced Orange County trial attorneys today.

-Time Limit for Filing a Personal Injury Lawsuit in Orange County
+Time Limit for Filing a Lawsuit in Orange County